 - Pavo In Relleno Negro – Unlike other rellenos you might have tried elsewhere in Mexico, this dish involves shredded turkey cooked in a thick black sauce made from roasted chiles de arbol.

 - Poc Chuc – A contemporary Mayan classic.
-Pork marinated in citric juices and thrown onto the open flame.
-Served with a side of tortillas, rice, pickled onions, and avocado.
+Pork is marinated in citric juices, thrown onto the open flame, and served with tortillas, rice, pickled onions, and avocado.
 Come hungry!

 - Sopa de Lima – Perhaps the lightest soup in Mexico, but perfect to balance out the heat from Mérida’s intense summer season.
-A perfect mid-day dish if you’re not too hungry.
+It’s an ideal mid-day dish if you’re not too hungry.

-- Cochinita Pibil – This delicious pork dish is first wrapped in a banana leaf and then slow cooked in a fire pit with citric orange juices and annatto seed.
+- Cochinita Pibil – This delicious pork dish is first wrapped in a banana leaf and then slow-cooked in a fire pit with citric orange juices and annatto seeds.
 Delicious!

-- Yucatanian Tamales – Tamales in Yucatan is by far the best we have tasted in Mexico, one thing you must try in Merida!
+- Yucatanian Tamales – The tamales in Yucatan are the best we have tasted in Mexico.
+It’s one thing you must try in Merida!

 Yucatanian Cuisine

 - Wayan’e – Hands down the best Yucatan-style tacos in the city.
-Menu consists of 15+ tacos that you are guaranteed to not find elsewhere in Mexico.
+The menu consists of 15+ tacos you are guaranteed not to find elsewhere in Mexico.
 Best for breakfast and lunch.

 - La Chaya Maya – A local and tourist favorite.
-Centrally located and the best Poc Chuc we’ve had throughout our travels in teh Yucatan Peninsula.
+Centrally located and the best Poc Chuc we’ve had throughout our travels in the Yucatan Peninsula.
 Very reasonably priced.

-- Taqueria Amecer – For a quintessential local outdoor experience, wander down south to this intersection after 6pm.
-Here you’ll find multiple stalls selling simply, yet delicious, tamales, relleno negro, and Yucatan-style tostadas.
+- Taqueria Amanecer – For a quintessential local outdoor experience, wander south to this intersection after 6 PM.
+Here you’ll find multiple stalls selling simple yet delicious tamales, relleno negro, and Yucatan-style tostadas.

 - Tama Shokudo (Local Japanese) – No joke, this little restaurant might just be serving the most authentic Japanese food in all of Mexico.
 Japanese cafeteria-style only.
 No sushi.

-- Miyabi (High-end Japanese) – For authentic Japanese night out, Miyabi’s nigiri sushi and chirashi bowls are extremely hard to beat.
-Grab an uber to get there.
+- Miyabi (High-end Japanese) – Miyabi’s nigiri sushi and chirashi bowls are extremely hard to beat for an authentic Japanese night out.
+Grab an Uber to get there.

-- Best Mid-range: Hacienda Xcanatun by Angsana – A beautifully maintained 18th century, colonial-era building.
-A swimming pool and beautiful grassy area make for a great cool down after exploring the city.
+- Best Mid-range: Hacienda Xcanatun by Angsana – A beautifully maintained 18th-century, colonial-era building.
+After exploring the city, a swimming pool and beautiful grassy area make for a great cool down.

-- Best Luxury: El Palacito Secreto – The perfect example of French 19th century architecture.
-Experience life of a Mérida aristocrat in this luxury boutique hotel & spa.
+- Best Luxury: El Palacito Secreto – The perfect example of French 19th-century architecture.
+Experience the life of a Mérida aristocrat in this luxury boutique hotel & spa.

 Top Tips When Visiting Mérida